MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cqd-data-and-reports.md

 As the names indicate, the classification criteria is based on the type of client connections.
 Server is always wired and it isn't included in the calculation.
 In a given stream, if one of the two endpoints is connected to a WiFi network, then CQD classifies it as WiFi.

 > [!NOTE]
-> Given a stream, if one of the two endpoints is connected to a WiFi network, then it is classified as WiFi in CQD.
+> Given a stream, if one of the two endpoints is connected to a WiFi network, then it's classified as WiFi in CQD.

 ## Tenant Data information